Sourdough Discard Banana Blueberry Muffins Without Eggs

 Calories: 266kcalCarbohydrates: 46gProtein: 4gFat: 8gSaturated Fat: 5gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 2gTrans Fat: 0.3gCholesterol: 20mgSodium: 201mgPotassium: 124mgFiber: 2gSugar: 24gVitamin A: 253IUVitamin C: 3mgCalcium: 18mgIron: 1mg

-Keyword banana blueberry, sourdough discard, sourdough muffins
+Keyword banana blueberry sourdough muffins, eggless muffins, eggless sourdough muffins, sourdough discard, sourdough muffins

 Tried this recipe?Let me know how it was!